VincentWei/bpcp/docs/hvml-overview-en.md

 ## Benefits We'll Get

+- Unified CLI and GUI development.
-- Distributed/Decentralized deployment of an HVML app
+- Distributed/Decentralized deployment of an HVML app.
 - Rendering to and interacting with multiple ends.
 - ……